tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/自定义域名（domain）/DELETE Bucket domain_intl_en.md

-## Feature description
+## Overview

-This API is used to delete the custom domain name configuration of a bucket.
+This API is used to delete the custom domains bound to a bucket.

->
+> !
 >
->By default, the root account has the permission to delete the custom domain name of a bucket and can grant such permission to a sub-account by granting it the access to the `DeleteBucketDomain` API in the [CAM Console](https://console.cloud.tencent.com/cam/overview).
+>By default, the root account has permission to delete the custom domains bound to a bucket and can go to the [CAM console](https://console.cloud.tencent.com/cam/overview) to grant such permission to a sub-account by allowing it to call the `DeleteBucketDomain` API.
-> - Please note that this API deletes all custom domain names bound to a specified bucket.
-To delete only part of them, you can get all the custom domain names bound to the bucket by calling the `GET Bucket Domain` API, and then rewriting those which are not to be deleted by calling the `PUT Bucket Domain` API.
+> - This API deletes all custom domains bound to the bucket.
+To delete only some domains, call `GET Bucket Domain` to query all custom domains bound to the bucket first, and call `PUT Bucket Domain` to bind the needed domains again.

 ## Request